jump-dev/Convex.jl/README.md

     easy_install cvxopt; easy_install ecos; easy_install cvxpy

+You'll also need PyCall, which you can get by opening a Julia prompt and calling

+	Pkg.add("PyCall")

 # Usage

 The interface for this package is not yet stable, but we give a few usage examples to start with.